 During the ongoing COVID-19 pandemic, the functioning of the offices of IBBI were regulated in keeping with various instructions from the Government in terms of ensuring hygiene at workplace and strength of staff present in office.
 The officers/staff attending office continued to follow protocols such as wearing of masks, ensuring social distancing and maintaining hand hygiene.
 In keeping with the orders of the Government, all officers and staff were required to attend office regularly with effect from February 15, 2021.
-Staggered office hours were put in place to avoid overcrowding in the offices.
-Standard Operating Procedure on preventive measures to contain the spread of COVID-19 in offices, as issued by the Ministry of Health and Family Welfare is being strictly adhered to.
+Staggered office hours were put in place to avoid overcrowding in the spread of COVID-19 in offices, as issued by the Ministry of Health and Family Welfare is being strictly adhered to.
 Apart from these initiatives, periodic RTPCR tests were conducted for staff as preventive measures.